cleger97/Computer-Science-C---Projects/README.md

 # Computer Science C++ Projects

 C++ projects for Computer Science classes.
+UPDATE 2020: Can't really upload a lot of them, would be violating several academic policies.

 Project 1 - Manhunt - Miniature maze finder game.
 Input the coordinates of both the target and the start of the player then you attempt to find the target.